 The Auditor General for Scotland may also prepare a Section 22 report for the Parliament if specific concerns or issues are identified in annual audits.

 Giving evidence to the Parliament

-Auditor General Caroline Gardner regularly reports to the Parliament on our audit work on financial devolution, and how the Scottish Government is managing its budget.
-View our latest evidence sessions on these topics with the Public Audit and Post-legislative Scrutiny Committee, and the Finance and Constitution Committee.
-You can also read our correspondence to last session’s Devolution (Further Powers) Committee (PDF 115K).
+Auditor General Stephen Boyle and Audit Scotland colleagues regularly report to the Parliament on our audit work on financial devolution, and how the Scottish Government is managing its budget.
+View our latest evidence sessions with the Public Audit and Post-legislative Scrutiny Committee on social security, and the Finance and Constitution Committee on VAT.
+You can also read our submission to the Finance and Constitution Committee on fiscal risks and the Scottish budget.